Techcatchers/Book-List/README.md

 This project is built using HTML/CSS and Skeleton lightweight CSS Framework.
 It makes use of Vanilla Javascript to create, delete and manage your book collections on the go.

-**NOTE: This course work has been modified apart from the assigned MVP before getting upoaded on GitHub.**
+**NOTE: This course work has been modified apart from the assigned MVP before getting uploaded on GitHub.**

 ## Features